carlosas/phpat/README.md

 <h2></h2>

-⚠ Launching early stage releases (0.x.x) with a different SemVer strategy.
+⚠ Launching early stage releases (0.x.x) could break the API according to [Semantic Versioning 2.0](https://semver.org/).
 We are using *minor* for breaking changes.
-This will change to strict SemVer with the release of `1.0.0`.
-See [Semantic Versioning](https://semver.org/).
+This will change with the release of the stable `1.0.0` version.

 <h2></h2>